nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

 that your HTTP client supports streaming.

+## Interaction of Parameters

+In the sections below, the various parameters one can pass to the ous resource are described.
+Each parameter is discussed in isolation, simply addressing it in its own context.
+However, common usage will involve more than on parameter acting at the same time.
+As such, here are some points to note:

+* Currently CMR OPeNDAP supports only queries with one collection; as such, the collection query to CMR Search explicitly limits the results to one with the `page_size=1` parameter.
+* When multiple variable concept ids are passed, these are sent to CMR Search in a single query for efficiency (as opposed to sending one variable request at a time).
+* Similarly, multiple granules are queried at once with a single query to CMR Search.
+* In the granule query to CMR Search, and spatial and temporal parameters that were passed to CMR OPeNDAP will be used to limit the granule results from CMR Search to just those in which the user is interested.

 ## CMR-Style Parameters

 The example above will generate a URL for downloading all the granules and all